 Please make the following changes in Page 935 Line 48 in D6.0:

-Table 36-69 (EHT PHY MIB attributes) lists the MIB attributes that may be accessed by the PHY entities and the intralayer of higher level LMEs.
+Table 36-69 (EHT PHY MIB attributes) lists the MIB attributes that are accessible by the PHY entities and the intralayer of higher level LMEs.
 These attributes are accessed via the PLME-GET, PLME-SET, PLME-RESET, and PLME-CHARACTERISTICS primitives defined in 6.7 (PLME SAP interface).

 CID 23100